percwg/perc-wg/double/draft-ietf-perc-double.md

   packet.
 If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used.
-Note that the RTP payload produced by this decryption operation contains the original encrypted payload with the tag from the inner transofrm and the OHB appended.
+Note that the RTP payload produced by this decryption operation contains the original encrypted payload with the tag from the inner transform and the OHB appended.

 2. Change any parts of the RTP packet that the relay wishes to change and are allowed to be changed.